rhong3/cap_leak_index/README.md

  - CLI can be estimated by the change in hematocrit after IV fluids
  - Changes in hematocrit would be inversely proportional to the degree of capillary leak

+## Null hypothesis
-_Null hypothesis: septic patients with a high CLI will have the same risk for morbidity and mortality as patients with a low CLI_
+Septic patients with a high CLI will have the same risk for morbidity and mortality as patients with a low CLI_
+## Cohort
- - Cohort: patients w/ sepsis (eICU database)
+Patients w/ sepsis (eICU database)

 _ Exposure: CLI (quartiles of severity)
 _ Outcome: in-hospital mortality